-Most recently, we have received from the Soviet Union what is in effect an expression of willingness to hold a four-power meeting.
-Along with our Allies, Great Britain and France, we were pleased to see that this note did not contain the unacceptable preconditions previously put forward.
+Most recently, we have received from the Soviet Union what is in effect an expression of willingness to hold a Four Power meeting.
+Along with our allies, Great Britain and France, we were pleased to see that this note did not contain the unacceptable preconditions previously put forward.

-As you already know from our joint Bermuda communique, the United States, Great Britain and France have agreed promptly to meet with the Soviet Union.
+As you already know from our joint Bermuda communique, the United States, Great Britain, and France have agreed promptly to meet with the Soviet Union.

 The Government of the United States approaches this conference with hopeful sincerity.
-We will bend every effort of our minds to the single purpose of emerging from that conference with tangible results toward peace-the only true way of lessening international tension.
+We will bend every effort of our minds to the single purpose of emerging from that conference with tangible results toward peace--the only true way of lessening international tension.

-We never have, we never will, propose to suggest that the Soviet Union surrender what is rightfully theirs.
+We never have, we never will, propose or suggest that the Soviet Union surrender what is rightfully theirs.

-We will never say that the peoples of Russia are an enemy with whom we have no desire ever to deal or mingle in friendly and fruitful relationship.
+We will never say that the people of Russia are an enemy with whom we have no desire ever to deal or mingle in friendly and fruitful relationship.

-On the contrary, we hope that this coming conference may initiate a relationship with the Soviet Union which will eventually bring about a free intermingling of the peoples of the East and of the West-the one sure, human way of developing the understanding required for confident and peaceful relations.
+On the contrary, we hope that this coming Conference may initiate a relationship with the Soviet Union which will eventually bring about a free inter mingling of the peoples of the east and of the west--the one sure, human way of developing the understanding required for confident and peaceful relations.

-Instead of the discontent which is now settling upon Eastern Germany, occupied Austria and the countries of Eastern Europe, we seek a harmoni-ous family of free European nations, with none a threat to the other, and least of all a threat to the peoples of Russia.
+Instead of the discontent which is now settling upon Eastern Germany, occupied Austria, and countries of Eastern Europe, we seek a harmonious family of free European nations, with none a threat to the other, and least of all a threat to the peoples of Russia.

-Beyond the turmoil and strife and misery of Asia, we seek peaceful op-portunity for these peoples to develop their natural resources and to elevate their lot.
+Beyond the turmoil and strife and misery of Asia, we seek peaceful opportunity for these peoples to develop their natural resources and to elevate their lives.

-These are not idle words of shallow vision.
-Behind them lies a store of nations lately come to independence, not as a result of war but through free grant or peaceful negotiation.
-There is a record already written of assistance gladly given by nations of the West to needy peoples and to those suffering the temporary effects of famine, drought and natural disaster.
+These are not idle works or shallow visions.
+Behind them lies a story of nations lately come to independence, not as a result of war, but through free grant or peaceful negotiation.
+There is a record, already written, of assistance gladly given by nations of the west to needy peoples, and to those suffering the temporary effects of famine, drought, and natural disaster.

 These are deeds of peace.
-They speak more loudly than promises or pro-testations of peaceful intent.
+They speak more loudly than promises or protestations of peaceful intent.